-A nature-filled day at Kew Gardens
+A Visit to Kew Gardens

 As any rational person would, I have a fear of heights.
 It’s not an extreme fear - not a phobia, by any means, and it certainly wouldn’t deter me from seeking out a decent lookout point.
 When I reached the base of the Treetop Walkway in Kew Gardens, I looked up at the pathway above, assessed the height and determined that this was one I could easily withstand.